Richie Edwards (darts player)

-Richard Edwards (born 27 January 1989) is a former professional Welsh darts player, currently playing in British Darts Organisation events.
+Richie Edwards (born 27 January 1989) is a former professional Welsh darts player, currently playing in British Darts Organisation events.
 He qualified for the 2018 BDO World Darts Championship.

 Career

 James Hurrell withdrew from the 2018 BDO World Darts Championship.
 Edwards was next highest ranked player who did not qualify, he played Danny Noppert in the first round and lost 3-0 with an average of only 71.